-A judge can grant you a divorce if s/he finds that there was an “irretrievable breakdown” of your marriage (meaning your marriage cannot be saved).
-You and your spouse do not have to provide any fault-based reason for your divorce.
-In fact, unlike in many other states, there are no fault-based grounds for divorce in Minnesota.1
+A judge can grant you a divorce if s/he finds that there was an “irretrievable breakdown” of your marriage, which means your marriage cannot be saved.
+Unlike in many other states, there are no fault-based grounds for divorce in Minnesota.1

 1 Minn.
 Stat. § 518.06(1)